nwb/spree_location_prioritizer/README.md

 SpreeLocationPrioritizer
 =============

-Spree 2.3 has the priotitizer to sort the package capability but not implemented.
+Spree 3.0 has the priotitizer to sort the package capability but not implemented.
 This gem/extenstion assume every stock location has its own serving countries and priorities.
 Example, stock location with priorities as {"ca" => 1, "all" => 0, "us" => 10000} , and location with prioties as {"ca" => 10000}
 The second location should serve Canadian customers when possible.

+The coordinator will put all items into one package and ship from one warehouse.
+It will will not check the on_hand_count.
+If you want remove one item away from one stock location, delete it from the item location lists, not just set the on_hand_count to 0.

 Installation
 ------------